-Here’s what that’s a bad idea: Your body takes a few days to recover from eating too much sugar, and by the time it’s back to full power, it’s nearly time for you to cheat again.
+Here’s why that’s a bad idea: Your body takes a few days to recover from eating too much sugar, and by the time it’s back to full power, it’s nearly time for you to cheat again.
 Your brain function will dip and you’ll have background inflammation for most of the week.
-You may lose weight, but you’ll never end up feeling like the energetic and clear-headed badass who’s totally on top of her game.
+You may lose weight, but you’ll never end up feeling like the energetic and clear-headed warrior who’s totally on top of their game.

-That said, total restriction isn’t the answer either — and when a sugar binge happens, planned or unplanned, you shouldn’t feel bad about.
+That said, total restriction isn’t the answer either — and when a sugar binge happens, planned or unplanned, you shouldn’t feel bad about it.
 Delicious food is one of the great pleasures in life.
-Plus, letting loose now and then can remind you of how bad you feel when you eat too much sugar, and strengthen your commitment to a good diet.
+Plus, letting loose now and then reminds you how bad excess sugar can make you feel, and strengthen your commitment to a more healthful diet.

 When you do decide to binge on sugar and carbs, use this sugar detox guide to make it easier on your body.
-These five steps will help you recover faster and get rid of cravings, so you can get back to high performance Bulletproof living as quickly as possible.
+These steps will help you recover faster and get rid of cravings, so you can get back to being Bulletproof as quickly as possible.

-When you go crazy with the sugar or carbs, you’re going to face a few different things during the week that follows.
-Prepare yourself mentally so you don’t get caught off-guard.
+When you go crazy with the sugar or carbs, you’re going to face some repercussions during the week that follows.
+That lousy feeling is the culmination of your body’s systems directly responding to your sugar overload.
+If you pay close attention, you can identify the systems in your body that are struggling — and then take action to help those systems recover.
 The effects of eating too much sugar can result in symptoms like:

 Temporary weight gain

-Sugar lights up your brain’s reward centers like a Christmas tree, which feels great…until the next day, when the sugar runs out and withdrawal settles in.
+Sugar lights up your brain’s reward centers like a Christmas tree, which feels great — until the next day when the sugar runs out and withdrawal settles in.
 Sugar hits all the same brain regions that addictive drugs do, and while it’s melodramatic to compare sugar to cigarettes or cocaine, you’ll still have to deal with pretty heavy cravings while your body gets itself back into balance.
-A couple of the tips below will help ease those cravings.
-Even so, prepare yourself mentally to deal with sugar cravings.
+Read further for a couple of tips to help ease those cravings.

 Mood swings and headaches